Skip to footer content

 }

-The CalculatorTest example contains two test methods, one for testing addiction: testAdd and one for testing subtraction: testSubtract.
+The CalculatorTest example contains two test methods, one for testing addition: testAdd and one for testing subtraction: testSubtract.
 Each method creates an instance of the Calculator class and uses assertions to verify the correctness of the add and subtract methods.

 Output